AdaCore/training_material/courses/ada_essentials/070_subprograms/01-introduction.rst

 * Procedures are abstractions for actions
 * Functions are abstractions for values
-* Use names that reflect those facts!
+* Use identifiers that reflect those facts!

-   - Imperative verbs for procedure names
+   - Imperative verbs for procedure identifiers
-   - Nouns for function names, as for mathematical functions
+   - Nouns for function identifiers, as for mathematical functions

       + Questions work for boolean functions